Options Margin

 Variation Margin

-Variation margin is normally calculated on a daily basis and forms part of your overall margin requirement.
+Variation margin, also known as maintenance margin, is calculated on a daily basis and forms part of your overall margin requirement.
 For options, it is usually calculated daily using the official settlement price from the relevant clearing house.
 Variation margin is used to bring the capital in an account up to the margin level required to sustain a position.
 It is usually called the day after the trade date but can be called intra-day during the trading day in volatile markets.
+Should the account balance drop below the maintenance margin due to market fluctuations, a margin call is issued.
+In such a scenario, the investor will need to deposit additional funds or securities to meet the requirement.

 Important information: Derivative products are considerably higher risk and more complex than more conventional investments, come with a high risk of losing money rapidly due to leverage and are not, therefore, suitable for everyone.
 Our website offers information about trading in derivative products, but not personal advice.
 If you’re not sure whether trading in derivative products is right for you, you should contact an independent financial adviser.
 For more information, please read our Important Derivative Product Trading Notes.